-Coney Island is home to 50,000 residents, many of whom are low- and middle-income.
-Through zoning, mapping, and capital investments, the City’s Comprehensive Plan for Coney Island will reinvigorate this fabled amusement and entertainment destination while bringing much-needed housing, retail, services, amenities and career opportunities to the larger neighborhood.
+Coney Island is not just a historic entertainment destination known around the world, it is also home to 50,000 residents, many of whom are low and middle income.
+Through zoning changes, mapping actions, and strategic capital investments, the City’s Comprehensive Plan for Coney Island is reinvigorating this fabled amusement and entertainment destination while bringing much needed housing, retail, services, amenities, and career opportunities to the larger neighborhood.

 On November 13, 2009, NYCEDC released a Request for Proposals (RFP) for amusement and entertainment operators for approximately 6.5 acres of property in the heart of the Coney Island amusement district.
 The release of the RFP came upon the announcement of an agreement between NYCEDC and the predominant land owner in Coney Island, Thor Equities, for NYCEDC’s purchase of the property.
 The contract was awarded to Central Amusements International (CAI).

-In its inaugural season, Luna Park employed approximately 200 people, which grew to over 300 in 2011 and is expected to top 600 in 2012, approximately 50% of whom reside in the Coney Island area.
-Visit http://www.ConeyIslandFunGuide.com for the latest ride, attraction and event information about Coney Island or http://www.lunaparknyc.com/.
+In its inaugural season, Luna Park hired approximately 200 employees, a number which now tops 600, many of whom reside in the Coney Island area.
+Visit http://www.ConeyIslandFunGuide.com for the latest ride, attraction, and event information about Coney Island or http://www.lunaparknyc.com/.

 Coney Island of the late-19th and early-20th century was a site to behold.
 Steeplechase Park, Dreamland, Luna Park and everything around and between them established Coney as the world’s most iconic urban amusement park.

-In September 2003, the Mayor, the City Council and the Brooklyn Borough President formed the Coney Island Development Corporation (CIDC) to spearhead and implement a comprehensive planning process for Coney Island and create a coordinated economic development strategy for the area.
+In September 2003, the Mayor, the City Council, and the Brooklyn Borough President formed the Coney Island Development Corporation (CIDC) to spearhead and implement a comprehensive planning process for Coney Island and to create a coordinated economic development strategy for the area.

-After a long public outreach process, in September 2005, the CIDC released the Coney Island Strategic Plan, which outlined key goals:
+In September 2005, after a long public outreach process, the CIDC released the Coney Island Strategic Plan, which outlined these key goals:

-NYCEDC and its partners are continually working to market and program Coney Island.
-In addition to ongoing maintenance of the beach and boardwalk, the CIDC is operating the Coney Island Fun Guide website, a resource for events, rides, amusements, eating and shopping in Coney Island.
-Additional event updates are posted on Facebook and Twitter.
-While the Strategic Plan progresses, Coney Island is still vibrant, fun and fascinating.
-CIDC is proud to be collaborating with the Coney Island community to get the word out that Coney Island is "The One and Only Coney."
+NYCEDC and its partners, such as the newly formed Alliance for Coney Island, continually work to market and program Coney Island.
+In addition to ongoing maintenance of the beach and boardwalk, Alliance for Coney Island operates the Coney Island Fun Guide website, a resource for events, rides, amusements, eating, and shopping in Coney Island.
+Additional event updates are posted on Facebook, Twitter, and Instagram.
+While the Strategic Plan progresses, Coney Island is still vibrant, fun, and fascinating.